xXLightyXx/SpelunkerFilter/README.md

 Spelunker Filter - Manually configure which tiles do or don't get highlighted by the Spelunker Potion

 *Did you ever want to stop copper ore from being highlighted?
 Did you ever want dirt to be highlighted?
+You can't find the marble and granite biomes?
 With this clientside mod, you can!*

 Using the **config**, you can manually specify the tiles and their behavior.
 There is also a preset containing all vanilla tiles for convenience.